NAACP Moving Headquarters to DC

 Jarvis Commercial Real Estate is representing the NAACP in the deal.

-The 2.2-acre Reeves Center mixed-use redevelopment will include office space, affordable housing and neighborhood-serving amenities in a way that reflects the site’s historic and cultural significance.
+The 2.2-acre Reeves Center mixed-use redevelopment will include office space, affordable housing and amenities indicative of the site’s historic and cultural significance, per the prepared statement.

 A passion project of former Mayor Marion Barry, the Reeves Center opened in 1986 and was designed to bring government services closer to a struggling neighborhood and to revitalize a corner still recovering from the 1968 race riots.
-It was named after Frank D. Reeves, a lawyer and civil rights activist who, while working for the NAACP, was part of the team that shaped the landmark case of Brown v.
-Board of Education.
+It was named after lawyer and activist Frank D. Reeves, who, while working for the NAACP, helped shaped the landmark case of Brown v.
+Board of Education, according to the prepared remarks.

 The redevelopment project is still in its early stages, with an expected delivery several years away.